wilhelmer/mkdocs-unused-files/README.md

 4. Once all pages have been processed, display an MkDocs info message listing all non-referenced files:

 ```
-WARNING -  The following files exist in the docs directory, but may be unused:
+INFO -  The following files exist in the docs directory, but may be unused:
         - images/image1.svg
         - images/subdir/image2.png
 ```